How Cytronex Works:

 Click here to see Ortis Deley on The Gadget Show explaining how the system works...

 Using your bike without assistance:

 Cytronex equipped electric bikes are designed to be used with or without assistance.
 So if you don't take the battery the weight of the Cannondale Capo is only about 11.5Kg and the Super Six is less than 11Kg (less than 9Kg if you swap the front wheel also).
 Fully equipped with the water bottle battery the Super Six weighs just 12.9Kg - which we believe makes it the lightest full size electric bike in the world!

 The freewheel in the Cytronex motor means that when the going is easy and you don't need assistance, it is just like cycling any other high specification bicycle.

 Cytronex is designed for convenience which is why we have one of the fastest recharge times of any electric bike currently available.
 The battery is removed from the bike after every journey and taken inside for recharging or storage.

 So if you are using your Cytronex equipped bike to cycle to work, put the battery on to charge in the afternoon at the office and you'll have maximum power when you leave.
-A round trip of about 12 miles only takes an hour to recharge, a full recharge takes about 90 minutes and is good for around 20 miles of average terrain, so most commuters recharge no more than once per day.
+A full recharge takes about 90 minutes.

 The advantage of being able to fast charge the battery just before you leave is that the battery will still be warm when you get on the bike.
 This will provide maximum power assistance and acceleration.
 It should be noted however, that the battery should never be recharged again before it has cooled down.